Sports betting is now live in Arizona, and everyone from regular fans to veteran sharps can make their wagers!

 This premier sportsbook was one of the first to sign an official partnership with a professional team in Arizona, agreeing to an exclusive deal with the NBA’s Phoenix Suns at the Footprint Center (Phoenix Suns Arena).
 The retail FanDuel AZ sportsbook planned for the Footprint Center is going to make for an incredible wagering experience, especially after the Suns’ deep playoff run in 2021.
 Bettors across Arizona will be thrilled with everything FanDuel has to offer.

-With over 100,000 followers on Twitter, a brand name with worldwide recognition, and partnerships in other states with professional teams like the MLB’s Washington Nationals and Pittsburgh Pirates, the NFL’s Pittsburgh Steelers, and the NHL’s Pittsburgh Penguins to name a few, you can probably expect BetMGM Arizona to dominate when sports betting gets underway.
+With over 100,000 followers on Twitter, a brand name with worldwide recognition, and partnerships in other states with professional teams like the MLB’s Washington Nationals and Pittsburgh Pirates, the NFL’s Pittsburgh Steelers, and the NHL’s Pittsburgh Penguins to name a few, you can expect BetMGM Arizona to dominate now that sportsbook apps are live in the state.